C. G. Tripp Enterprises

 Excerpt: "Considering the undeniable fact that <oh my Goddess> he is gorgeous, she ponders briefly taking a selfie and IM’ing it immediately to the Women Who Wine.
 They would pee themselves.
 He is ghostly pale, like LeStat in Interview, and elegant in chiseled black attire…”

-The Haight Ashbury Literary Journal (available in print only) published “Winehouse Brandy" in their September 2022 issue.
-"Listening to Amy" was published on line in 2017 by Drunk Monkeys Literary Magazine.
+A poem published by The Haight Ashbury Literary Journal (available in print only) in their September 2022 issue.

 Excerpt: “Teasing her hair up just before the show/lining her eyes in long strokes like a Pharaoh/She is sex honest on stage/Brandishing belly she pours her frail brute strength down inside your head/like Alambic Brandy, and you smack your lips/Ah/that burns so smooth/pour me another…”